Do You Have This Financial Problem – Not Spending Enough?

 Category: Financial and taxes in retirement

-October 12, 2025 — Running out of money is the biggest worry people usually have in retirement.
-But there are a surprising number of folks who are in the opposite situation – they are not spending enough.
-Many reasons deny them the pleasure that their hard earned savings could bring.
+Running out of money is the biggest worry people usually have in retirement.
+Someone might have worked hard, but didn’t earn or save enough, or ran into family or financial trouble.
+The anxiety that someday they will have to survive just on their Social Security is real for them.
+But there are a surprising number of folks who are blessed to be in the opposite situation – despite their substantial assets they live well under their means.
+There are many reasons why they deny themselves the pleasure that their hard earned savings could bring.
 This article will explore some ideas on how to get over those fears and inertia.

 Ideas to Help Get Over the Hump